 Notice that Cafe Du Monde isn’t pure coffee!
 This grind is laced with the ground root of the chicory herb.
 This mixture originated in Europe during WWII when money was tight and expensive foods like coffee needed to last.
 Chicory root was used to stretch the coffee supply.
 After the war, the preference for the chicory flavor became a trend and exists even today.

 - Start by boiling some water.
 An electric kettle makes it a lot faster.
-I'm lucky my tea-loving roommate left it behind when she went back to Australia.
-I would have never thought to purchase one, but it I'm glad I have it!
+My tea-loving roommate left it behind when she went back to Australia.
+I would have never thought to purchase one, but it's seriously a game changer!

 - Remove the metal filter and pour in 1 heaping tablespoon of Cafe Du Monde (about 4 teaspoons).
 I love the smell of coffee!